idris-industry/ikan/README.md

 # ikan : package manager for idris,in idris

-This project aims provides a user api in idris at minimum and should reuse other efforts as much as possible(the code should be in idris)
+This project aims provides a user api in idris at minimum and should reuse other efforts as much as possible

-discuss about ipkg format is here,but we love a lean approach,so idris for everything,not yaml,xml or some other file format
+General discuss about idris package manager is here

 https://github.com/idris-lang/Idris-dev/issues/1825